Who can access a place at Greenacre?

-Greenacre School also has a fully integrated resource provision for children with specific speech and language difficulties who are admitted as part of the designated speech and language provision at the school (limited to 30 places).
+Greenacre School also has fully integrated provision for children with specific speech and language difficulties who are admitted as part of the designated speech and language provision at the school.

 My child hasn’t got a Statement or EHC Plan but is like the children at Greenacre.
 What should I do?

 If you think your child is like the children who come to Greenacre but they haven’t got a Statement or EHC Plan then talk with your child’s teacher or Health Visitor.
 Your child may need an assessment to find out what specialist support they need so they can make good progress in school.